Polywell: EMC2, Inc.

-Bussard founded Energy/Matter Conversion Corporation, Inc. (aka EMC2) in 1985 and after the HEPS program ended, the company continued its research.
+Bussard founded Energy Matter Conversion Corporation, Inc. (EMC2) in 1985.
+After the HEPS program ended, the company continued its research.
 Successive machines were made, evolving from WB-1 to WB-8.
-The company won an SBIR I grant in 1992–93 and an SBIR II grant in 1994–95, both from the US Navy.
+The company won a Small Business Innovation Research (SBIR) I grant in 1992–93 and an SBIR II grant in 1994–95, both from the United States Navy.
 In 1993, it received a grant from the Electric Power Research Institute.
-In 1994, The company received small grants from NASA and LANL.
+In 1994, The company received small grants from NASA and Los Alamos National Laboratory (LANL).
 Starting in 1999, the company was primarily funded by the US Navy.

-WB-1 had six conventional magnets in a cube.
-This device was 10 cm across.
+WB-1 had six conventional magnets in a cube 10 cm across.
 WB-2 used coils of wires to generate the magnetic field.
 Each electromagnet had a square cross section that created problems.
 The magnetic fields drove electrons into the metal rings, raising conduction losses and electron trapping.
 This design also suffered from "funny cusp" losses at the joints between magnets.
 WB-6 attempted to address these problems, by using circular rings and spacing further apart.
-The next device, PXL-1, was built in 1996 and 1997.
-This machine was 26 cm across and used flatter rings to generate the field.
-From 1998 to 2005 the company built a succession of six machines: WB-3, MPG-1,2, WB-4, PZLx-1, MPG-4 and WB-5.
+The next device, PXL-1, built in 1996–1997, used flatter rings 26 cm across to generate the field.
+From 1998–2005, the company built a succession of six machines: WB-3, MPG-1,2, WB-4, PZLx-1, MPG-4 and WB-5.
 All of these reactors were six magnet designs built as a cube or truncated cube.
-They ranged from 3 to 40 cm in radius.
+Their radius ranged from 3 to 40 cm.

-Initial difficulties in spherical electron confinement led to the 2005 research project's termination.
+Initial difficulties in spherical electron confinement led to the research project's 2005 termination.
 However, Bussard reported a fusion rate of 10^{9} per second running D-D fusion reactions at only 12.5 kV (based on detecting nine neutrons in five tests, giving a wide confidence interval).
 He stated that the fusion rate achieved by WB-6 was roughly 100,000 times greater than what Farnsworth achieved at similar well depth and drive conditions.
 By comparison, researchers at University of Wisconsin–Madison reported a neutron rate of up to 5 billion per second at voltages of 120 kV from an electrostatic fusor without magnetic fields.

 Bussard asserted, by using superconductor coils, that the only significant energy loss channel is through electron losses proportional to the surface area.
 He also stated that the density would scale with the square of the field (constant beta conditions), and the maximum attainable magnetic field would scale with the radius.
 Under those conditions, the fusion power produced would scale with the seventh power of the radius, and the energy gain would scale with the fifth power.
 While Bussard did not publicly document the reasoning underlying this estimate, if true, it would enable a model only ten times larger to be useful as a fusion power plant.